Jump to navigation

 CORHIO provides a wide range of assistance with program-related questions.

-Visit the COHRIO website for resources and more information, or contact the Health First Colorado EHR Incentive Program Coordinator at MedicaidEHR@COHRIO.org.
+Visit the CORHIO website for resources and more information, or contact the Health First Colorado EHR Incentive Program Coordinator at MedicaidEHR@CORHIO.org.

 Questions not addressed by these resources or specific questions about the Health First Colorado EHR Incentive Program’s implementation in Health First Colorado can be sent to coHITmedicaid@state.co.us